treelogic-swe/aws-mock/README.md

 Note: at this time, the only interfaces that have been implemented are the ones listed above.
 Only essential data fields in the response body are filled.

-For more information, please the [Technical Specifications](https://github.com/treelogic-swe/aws-mock/wiki/Technical-Specifications).
+For more information, please refer to the [Technical Specifications](https://github.com/treelogic-swe/aws-mock/wiki/Technical-Specifications).

 ### Quick Start